WGLab/NanoCaller/README.md

 NanoCaller is distributed under the [MIT License by Wang Genomics Lab](https://wglab.mit-license.org/).

 ## Latest Updates
+_**v3.2.0** (May 14 2023)_: Support added for haploid variant calling which has significant improvement in recall for indel calling.
+New feature generation methods and models are are used for haploid SNP and indel calling.
+Now chrY and chrM are assumed to be haploid, with additional parameter --haploid_X to specify if chrX is haploid.
+Another parameter --haploid_genome can be used for haploid variant calling on all chromosomes.

 _**v3.0.1** (March 14 2023)_ : Several critical bugs regarding coverage normalization and integer overflow fixed.
 These bug affected very low and high coverage sample.
 The normalization bug was only introduced in v3.0.0 so any samples processed before that should not have been affected.
 Whereas integer overflow bug was much older and it only was affecting sample with more than 256 coverage.

 _**v3.0.0** (June 7 2022)_ : A major update in API with single entry point for running NanoCaller.
 Major changes in parallelization routine with GNU parallel no longer used for whole genome variant calling.